-The low-level, south-facing outcrop of Rivelin Edge is often ignored because of a rogue reputation for midges and greenery.
-Whilst this can be true on a hot summer's day, in autumn and winter the cliff comes into its own, getting all the sun that is going, drying rapidly and being sheltered enough to be climbable when the other edges are a frozen, wind-blasted wasteland.
-The simple approach and the fact that it is inside the Sheffield city boundary makes it a popular quick-hit-crag when time is short.
-There is the possibility to finish work and nip out for an ascent of the Needle before the sun sets; alternatively grab the opportunity of a beautiful winter's day to have a go at one of the big aretes or blank walls whilst the friction is good.
-The central area of the cliff, around the Rivelin Needle, has the highest quality concentration but hidden away in the trees are some real gems across the grade range.
-Overall the place is well worth a few trips and after each visit it is likely that you will have spotted another excellent route to aim for next time.
+The low-level, south-facing outcrop of Rivelin Edge was once ignored because of its reputation for midges and tree-shrouded greenery.
+It is now widely known that it is sheltered enough to be a great venue in the winter and the quick and easy approach (it is inside the Sheffield city boundary) makes it popular when time is short.
+It is possibe to finish work and nip out for an ascent of the Needle before the sun sets.
+Alternatively grab the opportunity on a beautiful winter's day to have a go at one of the big aretes or blank walls whilst the friction is good.
+The central area of the cliff, near the Rivelin Needle, has the highest quality concentration of good routes but hidden away to either side are some gems across the grades.
+The place is well worth several trips; Rivelin no longer plays second fiddle to some of its more illustrious brethren.

 Moderator Updates to this page are checked by UKC volunteer dannyboy83